LaravelBA/route-binder/README.md

 3. As you'll be creating classes, you have an opportunity to declare some string constants and hold references to those nasty route names

 ## The solution
-This package is just a contract, a config file and a `ServiceProvider`.
+This package is just two contracts, a config file and a `ServiceProvider`.

 As usual, include the `ServiceProvider` in your `config/app.php` file like so: